gargpriyank/IBM-Edge-Workshop/docs/openshift-automation.md

     ibmcloud sl vlan list -d <zone_name>
     ```

-3. Execute the below Schematics commands.
+3. Execute the below Schematics commands to create the plan and execute it.
+Set the api key variable `ibmcloud_api_key` before creating the plan.

     ```markdown
     # Create workspace: